-Across our analyses we find strong supporting evidence for the link between instruction and achievement.
-Across a small sample of 11 data points, the correlation between effect sizes on instruction and achievement is .57 (p = .07; see also Figure 3).
+We find supporting evidence for the link between instruction and achievement.
+Across a small sample of 20 studies from 16 research projects that included both outcome measures, the strength of the weighted correlation between averaged effect sizes on instruction and achievement is 0.37 (p = .16; see also Figure 3).
+To arrive at this estimate, we averaged effect size estimates for each outcome within a research project.
 In addition to asking how effect sizes on instruction and achievement covary, we can interpret the magnitude of this relationship by examining how large of a change in achievement is associated with a given change in instruction.
+This analysis produces different results from the correlation above given that the combined set of effect-size estimates is not standardized (see Figure 2).
 Here, we find that changes in student achievement appear to require relatively large improvements in instructional quality.
-Using a simple linear regression framework, we estimate that a 1 SD change in instruction is associated with a .33 SD change in achievement (p = .07).
-The reason that this point estimate is different from the correlation above is because the combined set of effect-size estimates is not standardized (this is illustrated by Figure 2).
-We also show that a linear projection of this relationship may not hold at higher levels of instructional effects in Figure 3 by overlaying a fitted quadratic function.
+Using a weighted linear regression framework, we estimate that a 1 SD change in instruction is associated with a 0.21 SD change in achievement (p = .16).
 This finding is consistent with a large body of literature documenting the weak relationship between educational inputs (instruction) and outputs (achievement) and helps to explain why PD that results in more modest changes in teachers' instruction often does not lead to impacts on student achievement.